 The PO is also the first point of contact for individuals whose data the school processes, and for the ICO.
 The PO is contactable via privacy@woldinghamschool.co.uk or 01883 654278.
-The Bursar acts as the representative of the data controller, and is the overall authority for Data Protection, on a day-to-day basis.
+The Director of Finance and Operations [DFO] acts as the representative of the data controller, and is the overall authority for Data Protection, on a day-to-day basis.